aculab-com/aculabcall-notification-example/README.md

 If iOS throws [TypeError: Network request failed] when registering user (fetch function) make sure that the fetch function uses your machine's network internal IP found in networks eg. 192.168.0.19

-I have encountered this issue while I was using localhost and local host IP (127.0.0.1).
+We have encountered this issue while we were using localhost and local host IP (127.0.0.1).

 If the issue persists make sure your [iOS development bridge (idb)](https://fbidb.io/docs/overview) is up to date.